BrandtWilson/courseware-lms-content/courses/01-puppet/01-2106-Puppet-Firewall.md

 ###Slide 7
 The pre.pp manifest looks like this:

-The key resources in this module are: proto iniface action
+The key resources in this manifest are: proto iniface action